Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 In the wake of World War II, decolonization and the Cold War reshaped urbanization processes around the planet.1 The untangling of Western European empires opened newly independent countries to resources and expertise beyond the West.
 Many leaders in Africa and Asia exploited the rivalry between the United States and the Soviet Union by turning to socialist states for assistance in diverse projects of economic modernization, social development, and state-building.

 In spite of its evolution throughout the course of the Cold War, this political economy was consistently defined by an ambiguous relationship between gift-giving and commercial exchange.
-This ambiguity was conveyed by a set of financial instruments used by socialist countries, including credits granted on favorable terms and the principle of barter.
+This ambiguity was conveyed in a set of financial instruments used by socialist countries, including credits granted on favorable terms and the principle of barter.
 Credits, barter agreements, and other financial instruments impacted not only the global trajectories of state-socialist architecture, but also its modes of production, its materialities, technologies, and programs.
-The political economy of foreign trade in state socialism also shaped the conditions of labor of architects, planners, engineers, managers, and workers from Eastern Europe dispatched to the Global South, and the conditions for their collaboration with African and Asian decision makers and professionals.
+The political economy of foreign trade in state socialism also shaped the labor conditions of architects, planners, engineers, managers, and workers from Eastern Europe dispatched to the Global South, and the conditions of their collaboration with African and Asian decision makers and professionals.
 The resulting buildings, infrastructures, industrial plants, and regulations often continue to define urbanization processes across the Global South today.

 Julio Deán, Teresa Baeza, Magaly López, Orlando Cárdenas, Eduardo Rodríguez, and Edmundo Azze, housing neighborhood José Martí, Santiago de Cuba, Cuba, 1964–1967.
 Photo courtesy of Erica Morawski, 2013.